JohnathonBowers/Algorithms/README.md

 # Algorithms
 This repository contains various algorithms I have written.
+I have numbered them in the order in which I wrote them.